keverw/appserv/README.md

 If you want to make a custom 404 page edit `/views/errors/404.ejs` and set `custom404` to true in `config.js`

-##Specific JS files, for a certain view##
+##Specific JS or CSS files, for a certain view##
-if you want to have certain js files in a view, not in the `layout.ejs` then send an a varable call `js_files` with an array of the js files to that view
+if you want to have certain js files in a certain view only, not in the `layout.ejs` then send an a varable call `js_files` with an array of the js files to that view.
+You can also send an array to the `css_files` varable for css files.

 	res.render('index', {
 		locals: {
-					js_files: ['foo', 'bar', 'baz']
+					js_files: ['indexonly', 'socialwidget'],
+					css_files: ['socialwidget']
 				}
 		});

 ##Todo##
-Make a css_files(just like js_files but for css)
 Make js_files and css_files a global funtion, to render in the template with one line.

 ##License##